top of page

 France, in fact, has been the centre of such culinary excellence in the sponsorship of tripe through the existence of such bodies as Le Conferie Gastron de Triperie de Caen, in Normandy.

-Refer to our Events Past page for a list of previous Luncheon guest speakers.
+Refer to our Past Events page for a list of previous Luncheon guest speakers.

 You can view a list of Life & Foundation Members of the Tripe Club of Victoria here.